- 1 10. How is online gaming legal in PA?

 1. Is my personal information safe?

-PA online gambling sites will take security very seriously.
+PA online gambling sites will take security seriously.
 As such, you can expect your privacy and personal information to be protected by state-of-the-art encryption software.